Notq-app/Notq-AI/Readme.md

 A FastAPI service with:

 - Speech utilities (level measurement, word-level measurement, Azure Text-to-Speech)
-- An AI Plan Generator using Google Gemini via LangChain
+- Speech therapy plan generation using Google Gemini via LangChain
 - A simple Streamlit UI to exercise the endpoints

 Static files (generated TTS WAVs) are persisted under `public/` and served at `/public`.